lzhengem/RubyProjects/README.md

 RubyProjects
 ============

-This repository includes all my Ruby Projects that I've worked on
+This repository includes some of my Ruby Projects that I've worked on